-There aren’t that many numbers we have to define – the key ones here are that we are targeting a market of 6 Mio potential customers.
+There aren’t that many numbers we have to define – the key ones here are that we are targeting a market of 6 Million potential customers.
 Our customers pay €10 per month for using the service and there is an operative margin of 50% associated with the service.
-This margin includes the running costs of the service, but not the initial investment of € 1 Mio and not the marketing costs.
+This margin includes the running costs of the service, but not the initial investment of € 1 Million and not the marketing costs.

 What is also important is that 0.1% of our adverts have been successful in the past, that is every 1000th person who sees our ad actually adopts the service.

-Experiment With The Model
+Experiment with the Model